Rescaling Limits in Non-Archimedean Dynamics: Examples

 \section{Examples}

 In this section, we give some examples to illustrate rescaling limits in non-Archimedean dynamics.
 We refer \cite{Ki} for more examples.
 All examples in \cite{Ki} are holomorphic families over $\C$, which can be considered as analytic families over non-Archimedean fields.
 Now let $p>0$ be a prime number.
-Denote by $K$ the completion of the formal Puiseux series $\overline{\F}_p\{\{s\}\}$ over $\overline{\F}_p$ with respect to its nontrivial non-Archimedean absolute value.
-Then $Char\ K=p>0$. \begin{example}Polynomials with quadratic separable parts. \end{example} Given sufficiently small $t\in K\setminus\{0\}$.
+Denote by $K$ the field $\overline{\F}_p[[s^\mathbb{Q}]]$ of Hahn series over $\overline{\F}_p$ with respect to its nontrivial non-Archimedean absolute value.
+Then $char\ K=p>0$. \begin{example}Polynomials with quadratic separable parts. \end{example} Given sufficiently small $t\in K\setminus\{0\}$.
 Consider the map

 Then associated map $\mathbf{f}$ of $\{f_t\}$ has separable part $\mathbf{f_1}(z)=(z-(s+t))(z-s)$.
 Note that $\mathbf{f_1}$ is tame if and only if $p\ge 3$.
 In fact, if $p=2$, $\mathbf{f_1}$ has only one critical point at $\infty$.
 Note $\{f_t\}$ is an analytic family that has good reduction.
 Then, up to equivalence, the moving frame $\{M_t(z)=z\}$ is the unique possible rescaling.
 The corresponding limit is $g(z)=(z^p-s)^2$.
 If $p=2$, then $g(z)=z^4+s^2$ has nontrivial degree $1$.
 If $p\ge 3$, $g(z)=(z^p-s)^2$ has separable part $g_1(z)=(z-s)^2$.
-Note $Crit(g_1)=\{s,\infty\}$ and $g_1(s)$ has an infinite forward orbit under $g$.
+Note $\mathrm{Crit}(g_1)=\{s,\infty\}$ and $g_1(s)$ has an infinite forward orbit under $g$.
 Thus $g$ is a rescaling limit that is not postcritically finite at nontrivial critical points.

 \begin{example}Connected Julia sets. \end{example} Let $a\in K$ with $0<|a|_K<1$ and $b\in K$ with $|b|_K=|b-1|_K=1$.
 Define